broxus/ever-wever/README.md

 ## How can I wrap my TONs into WTONs?

 It's simple!
 First of all, you should use the latest FreeTON Crystal wallet ([link](https://l1.broxus.com/freeton/wallet)).
-Make sure you have the latest version by clicking on the left-upper icon, than "Settings".
+Make sure you have the latest version by clicking on the right-upper icon, than "Settings".

 1. Open Crystal wallet and click on TON section
 2. Send as much TONs as you want to the WTON Vault address -